Blake Shelton & Gwen Stefani’s Reaction To Miranda Lambert’s Secret Wedding Revealed, Per ‘HL’

-Miranda Lambert shocked fans when she revealed that she had married her boyfriend, Brendan McLoughlin, via social media on Saturday, but what did her former husband Blake Shelton think about the wedding announcement?
+Miranda Lambert shocked fans when she revealed on social media that she had married her boyfriend, Brendan McLoughlin, on Saturday, but what did her former husband Blake Shelton think about the wedding announcement?

-According to Hollywood Life, Blake Shelton doesn’t care what Miranda Lambert does, or who she marries.
+According to Hollywood Life, Blake Shelton doesn’t care what Miranda Lambert does or who she marries.
 The country music stars split back in 2015, and both have moved on from their divorce.

 However, sources tell the outlet that Lambert had a much harder time moving on, especially since Shelton began dating his former Voice co-star, Gwen Stefani, so quickly after their split.